-In this series I didn’t talk about the SIBO diets, which include physician’s elemental diets (for treatment, not long term), the Specific Carbohydrate Diet (SCD) and the low FODMAP diet.
-That’s because I rarely use these diets for treatment OR prevention of SIBO.
+In this series, I didn’t talk about the SIBO diets, which include physicians’ elemental diets (for treatment, not long term), the Specific Carbohydrate Diet (SCD), and the low FODMAP diet.
+That’s because I rarely use these diets for the treatment OR prevention of SIBO.

-So, these diets can be used therapeutically on a short term basis, and if so, it is important to include tolerated probiotics and prebiotics in your plan.
-My faavorite SIBO-friendly prebiotic is arabinogalactan.
+So, these diets can be used therapeutically on a short-term basis, and if so, it is important to include tolerated probiotics and prebiotics in your plan.
+My favorite SIBO-friendly prebiotic is arabinogalactan.

 Please join in the conversation with your comments and questions,